 Leadership is not only a role but also a duty and a privilege.
 “We’re all leaders in this industry, which means we get to care for our nation’s senior adults,” said Stacey Pickering, the executive director of Mississippi Veterans Affairs.
 “And it is a great responsibility that we have.”
 Pickering talked to Peter Murphy Lewis about the importance of leadership in long term care on the LTC Heroes podcast.
 In his interview, Pickering emphasized leadership’s role in long term care branding and advocacy.

-The 5 Essential Characteristics of Leadership in Long Term Care
+The 5 Essential Characteristics of Highly Successful Leaders in Long Term Care

 Being a successful leader in any industry is difficult, but due to the size and complexities of long term care, leadership in this field is particularly challenging.
 A highly successful long term care administrator is:

-- Skilled in people management: Effective long term care leadership requires the ability to develop and manage relationships with employees.
+- Skilled in people management: Highly successful leaders require the ability to develop and manage relationships with employees.
 The long term care industry faces more staff burnout than other healthcare sectors, with a rate of 37% in skilled nursing facilities.
 It is, thus, imperative that long term care leaders reduce this rate through empowering and supporting staff.
 To do so, facility administrators should understand what motivates their staff and reward contributions and individual excellence.

 - A strong decision-maker and problem solver: Long term care leaders must have a demonstrated ability to think strategically about goals and decisively work toward them, avoiding confusion or lost productivity among employees.
 There are three keys to making any decision in long term care: